G-EDM/G-EDM-v1-deprecated/README.md

 # License

-    All files provided are for personal use only if not declared otherwise and any form of commercial use or redistribution of the protected files is prohibited.
+    All files provided are for personal and private use only if not declared otherwise and any form of commercial use or redistribution of the protected files is prohibited.